In a sudden burst of emotion, all I can say to him was, “Ayoko na.”

 Two months have passed and here I am going strong and seemingly have my life figured all up.
 The decision to call it off steamed from the fact that the relationship no longer serves me.
 The pang of emotion from two taciturn soul just couldn’t help bridge whatever chaotic situation it resulted.
 At last I’m free.
 I’m free to do whatever I want.
 Afterall, that’s my request.
 I have to be alone so I can better off myself.

 Fast forward two months.
-I saw how my life unfold from just pursuing my interests without the guilt of having someone feel bad if I go home early.
+I saw how my life unfold from just pursuing my interests without the guilt of having someone feel bad if I go home late.
 This ardent feeling of independence was addicting and there’s no stopping me at this point.

 Until I met someone.